digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.5.0
-  * Main-panel appearance-refresh.
-Inspired by [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI) by @ViktorSharga.
+  * Main-panel Plasma-6/Breeze-like appearance-refresh.
+Inspired by [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI)
-  * Added option tray-follows-theme to flip dark/light on desktop dark/light theme change.
-    Not all trays flip dark/light on theme changes, hence an electable option is required.
-    Defaults to enabled.
+    by @ViktorSharga.
-  * The toolbar-at-top option sets top/bottom placement of the toolbar in the main-window.
+  * Added option "toolbar-at-top" to configure the top/bottom placement of the toolbar in the main-window.
+Top placement is more Plasma-6-like and may also be useful when combined with top-located system-trays
-  * The separate-status-bar option can be set to separate the status-bar from the toolbar.
+  * Added option "separate-status-bar" to allow the main-window's status-bar to be separated from its toolbar.
+This may be useful when combined with "toolbar-at-top".
-  * The status-bar tooltip shows the last 10 messages.
-  * Corrected the horizontal tick marks on the Lux Metering Rolling-Display.
-  * Added 3,6,9,15,18,21 hour enlarged tick marks to the Lux Metering Rolling-Display.
   * Replaced QProgressBar with a more modern circular busy-spinner.
+  * Added a tooltip to the status-bar that shows the last 10 status messages.
-  * The Control-Panel context-menu option is now present on all desktops whether its required or not (it's known to be required for xfce, and for the tray-extensions in gnome).
+  * The context-menu option to bring up the Control-Panel (main window) is now present on all desktops.
+Previously it was a Gnome only feature, needed when using tray-extensions, but it's also needed for xfce's tray and maybe others.
+  * The context-menu now includes a Control-Panel menu-item on all desktops - previously it was Gnome-only (for tray extensions), but Xfce's tray and others also need it.
+  * Light-Metering window - corrected the horizontal tick mark placement on the sun-plot.
+  * Light-Metering window - added enlarged tick-marks to the sun-plot at 3,6,9,15,18,21 hours.
+  * Added option "tray-follows-theme" (default enabled) to invert the tray icon’s light/dark state when the desktop theme changes — set appropriately for trays that flip-with the desktop, flip-opposite to the desktop, or don’t change at all (there does not appear to be a universal means for detecting tray-themes, so this cannot be automated).
   * Internal code simplifications and cleanups.

 * 2.4.3